sleeptoken/zettelkasten/Scanning and Networks.md

 This technique instructs Nmap to send packets with invalid TCP, UDP, or SCTP checksums to the target host.
 The option used by Nmap is `--badsum`
 ### Proxy servers

+**How does a proxy server work?**

+Initially, when you use a proxy to request a particular web page on an actual server, the proxy server receives it.
+The proxy server then sends your request to the actual server on your behalf.

+In this process, the proxy receives the communication between the client and the destination application.
+To take advantage of a proxy server, an attacker must configure client programs so that they can send their requests to the proxy server instead of the final destination.
+### Proxy chaining

+Internet anonymity depends on the number of proxies used for fetching the target application; the larger the number of proxy servers used, the greater is the attacker's anonymity

 ### References